Sass-Director/Sass-Director_Sublime/README.md

 ## Future work

+This Project was built upon ST3.
+Therefore, I have not validated with ST2 yet.
 If any issues do appear, do not hesitate to report them under our [Issues](https://github.com/Stephn-R/sass-director-sublime/issues)

 ##### And as always ~~ Happy Hacking!